Victor Hope, 2nd Marquess of Linlithgow: Retirement

-His seven-year tenure as viceroy, the longest in the history of the Raj, ended in 1 October 1943, succeeded by Field Marshal Lord Wavell who had been Commander-in-Chief, India since January 1942.
+His seven-year tenure as viceroy, the longest in the history of the Raj, ended on 1 October 1943, succeeded by Field Marshal Lord Wavell who had been Commander-in-Chief, India since January 1942.

 Indians were not kind in their assessments of his career.
 V. P. Menon in The Transfer of Power in India stated: "His 7½ year regime – longer than that of any other Viceroy – was conspicuous by its lack of positive achievement.
 When he left India, famine stalked portions of the countryside.
 There was economic distress due to the rising cost of living and the shortage of essential commodities.
 On the political side, Sir Tej Bahadur Sapru expressed the general feeling thus: 'Today, I say, after seven years of Lord Linlithgow's administration the country is much more divided than it was when he came here'."

 A sincere Presbyterian, he served as Lord High Commissioner to the Church of Scotland in 1944 and 1945.
 He died in 1952.